DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Control-Flow.md

 Can best be depicted pictorially:
  ![Control_Flow.png](/.attachments/Control_Flow-58d77829-9354-4d02-b523-37a460f9f0af.png)
+The green arrows represent order of execution flow on success of a previous step.
+Any failures terminate the process

 NB: all OLEDB targets use the connection manager `Target FAD.conmgr` and Banner sources `INB_PROD.LUBSTXFR.conmgr`